Gyruss: Ports

 In 1998, the game was included as part of the compilation Konami 80's Arcade Gallery (which was later ported to the PlayStation as Konami Arcade Classics in 1999).
 In 2002, it was again ported to the Game Boy Advance as part of the Konami Collector's Series: Arcade Advanced compilation.

 Reception

 In Japan, Game Machine listed Gyruss as the seventh most successful table arcade unit of June 1983.
-Computer Games magazine gave the ColecoVision and home computer conversions an A− rating, calling it a "very good adaptation of the Galaga-in-the-round arcade game".
+Computer Games magazine gave the ColecoVision and home computer conversions an A− rating in 1985, calling it a "very good adaptation of the Galaga-in-the-round arcade game".
+Computer Entertainer reviewed the NES version in 1989, scoring it 7 out of 8 stars.